wp-plugins/gwolle-gb/readme.txt

 = I have a lot of unchecked entries.
 What do I do? =

-For the entries that you consider spam, but were not caught by Akismet, you can first set them to be spam, and they will not be visible anymore.
+For the entries that you consider spam, but were not caught by Akismet, you can mark them as spam, and they will not be visible anymore.
 For entries that are not spam, but you still don't want them visible, you can move them to trash.
+The entries that you want visible, select these to be checked.

 = Why aren't entries really deleted, and instead stored in the database? =